 For the modern construction professional, setting out is made simple with Trimble’s RTS series of robotic total stations.
 Each unit from the RTS573 upwards comes with active and passive tracking as standard, as well as optical focus for quick manual aiming and Trimble Multitrack™ for locking and tracking passive prisms.
 Long range laser measurement and live imaging are also available on the RTS773.

 For the survey professional, look no further than the S-Series.
 With a range of accuracies from 5” down to 0.5”, and a maximum distance of 7000m, the S5, S7 and S9 models are designed with the flexibility and freedom that you demand.
 All models include as standard; direct reflex measurement (DR) both Autolock and Robotic operation, with Active Tracking as standard on the S7 and S9, and upgradable on the S5.

-For full surveying, scanning and imaging requirements, the Trimble SX10 is the tool for you.
-Combining high density 3D scan data with a 600m range, with a high accuracy total station, and Trimble VISION™ technology allowing fast and easy high resolution image capture.
+For full surveying, scanning and imaging requirements, the Trimble SX12 is the tool for you.
+Like the SX10, it combines high density 3D scan data with a 600m range, with a high accuracy total station, and Trimble VISION™ technology allowing fast and easy high resolution image capture.
 This hugely versatile piece of kit is suitable for an array of applications including topographic and highway surveys, as-builts, BIM, utilities surveys, forensics and mine/quarry surveys.

 What do our customers rate about Trimble Total Stations?
 Their reliability, accuracy, and ability to keep working in rainy conditions; the MultiTrack technology for easy locking on to the target; and the addition of L2P technology, (Locate to Protect) to prevent theft and aid the recovery of any stolen instruments.

 Want to find out for yourself?
 Get in touch and request a demo!